-AERODYNAMIC TESTING RESTRICTIONS
+AERODYNAMIC TESTING RESTRICTIONS (ATR)

-The Aerodynamic Testing Restrictions, and the definitions and rules which will apply to aerodynamic testing, are as follows:
+The ATR, and the definitions and rules which will apply to aerodynamic testing, are as follows:

-1. Restricted Wind Tunnel Testing

-- 1.1 In the context of this Appendix the words bodywork, sprung suspension and brake system air ducts will have the same definition as those provided by Articles 1.4, 1.13 and 11.4 of the F1 Technical Regulations respectively. - 1.2 Restricted Wind Tunnel Testing is the testing by a Team or any Related Party of that Team, or any agent or sub-contractor of the Team or any of its Related Parties, in a test environment of a representation of an F1 car or subcomponent in order to measure, observe or infer any forces, displacements, pressures or air flow direction resulting directly or indirectly from the incident air flow.
-The only allowable exceptions from this definition are as follows: - a) Wind tunnel testing which aims to develop components associated with cooling, or the running of the engine from a boundary commencing at the engine air intake duct, passing through the engine and finishing at the exit of the exhaust tailpipes, provided that there is no direct or indirect measurement of aerodynamic force during the test.
-In this context, pressure and flow measurements within a duct shall not be considered to be measurements of aerodynamic force. - For the avoidance of doubt, any wind tunnel testing to develop bodywork parts other than as referred to in sub-paragraph (a) above even without aerodynamic force measurement is within the definition of Restricted Wind Tunnel Testing. - In some cases a testing rig which was devised to develop components associated with cooling or the running of the engine could have the potential to offer secondary benefits for bodywork development.
-Specific examples of such rigs and the additional restrictions that apply to them are provided in section 5. - b) Any aerodynamic test conducted by an F1 car at any Event. - c) Any aerodynamic test conducted by an F1 car during and at Track Testing as permitted by the F1 Sporting Regulations. - 1.3 No Restricted Wind Tunnel Testing may be carried out using a scale model which is greater than 60% of full size. - 1.4 No Restricted Wind Tunnel Testing may be carried out at an air speed exceeding 50m/s measured relative to the scale model referred to in paragraph 1.3. - 1.5 Restricted Wind Tunnel Testing may only be used in wind tunnels which have been nominated by the Team to the FIA.
-Each Team may nominate only one wind tunnel for use in any one twelve month period and declare it to the FIA in writing.
-For a new entrant, the nomination must be made no later than 7 days after the date on which it officially becomes a competitor.
-No re-nominations may be made for at least 12 months.
-Nominations should include the facility location, unique identification and the scale of model to be used. - The FIA will consider, at its absolute discretion, earlier or temporary nominations if a wind tunnel already nominated by a team suffers a long term failure or for the purpose of evaluating alternative wind tunnels.
-If a different facility is to be used or if the existing facility is significantly changed or upgraded then a new declaration must be submitted to the FIA within one month of the change. - 1.6 The Restricted Wind Tunnel Testing fluid must be air at atmospheric pressure.
+- 1. Restricted Wind Tunnel Testing (RWTT) - 1.1 In the context of this Appendix the words bodywork, sprung suspension and brake system air ducts will have the same definition as those provided by Articles 1.4, 1.13 and 11.4 of the F1 Technical Regulations respectively. - 1.2 RWTT is the testing by a competitor or any Associate of a competitor (as defined in Section 8 of Appendix 6) and/or by any contracted party of a competitor or of any Associate of a competitor or any external entity working on behalf of a competitor or for its own purposes and subsequently providing the results of its work to a competitor in a test environment of a representation of an F1 car or sub-component in order to measure, observe or infer any forces, displacements, pressures or air flow direction resulting directly or indirectly from the incident air flow.
+The only allowable exceptions from this definition are as follows: - a) Wind tunnel testing which aims to develop components associated with cooling, or the running of the power unit from a boundary commencing at the power unit air intake ducts, passing through the power unit and finishing at the exit of the exhaust system, provided that there is no direct or indirect measurement of aerodynamic force during the test.
+In this context, pressure and flow measurements within a duct shall not be considered to be measurements of aerodynamic force. - For the avoidance of doubt, any wind tunnel testing to develop bodywork parts other than as referred to in sub-paragraph (a) above even without aerodynamic force measurement is within the definition of RWTT. - In some cases a testing rig which was devised to develop components associated with cooling or the running of the power unit could have the potential to offer secondary benefits for bodywork development.
+Specific examples of such rigs and the additional restrictions that apply to them are provided in Section 5. - b) Any aerodynamic test conducted by an F1 car at any Event. - c) Any aerodynamic test conducted by an F1 car during and at track testing as defined in Article 10 of the F1 Sporting Regulations. - 1.3 No RWTT may be carried out using a scale model which is greater than 60% of full size. - 1.4 No RWTT may be carried out at a wind tunnel air speed exceeding 50m/s measured relative to the scale model referred to in Paragraph 1.3. - 1.5 RWTT may only be carried out in wind tunnels which have been nominated by the competitor to the FIA.
+Each competitor may nominate only one wind tunnel for use in any one twelve month period and declare it to the FIA in writing.